curiousest/curiousest.github.io/_drafts/2020-01-27-fitness-intro.md

 modified_time: '2020-01-27T00:00:00.001-05:00'
 ---

 I grew up playing most sports and eating healthy.
-Despite that, when I wanted to get fit and be more attractive I made mistakes.
-It is easy to screw up improving your fitness, but it's easy to do well too - you need a breadth of simple knowledge.
+Despite that, I made mistakes when I tried to get fit and be more attractive.
+It's easy to screw up improving your fitness, but it's easy to do well too - you need a breadth of simple knowledge.
 This is the article I wish I had when I started intentionally improving my fitness.

 ## 80% of my advice

-"Fitness" covers three areas where you may want to improve: body aesthetics, health, and functional fitness.
-Those areas have high overlap, but they require focusing your effort in different places.
+"Fitness" covers three areas where you may want to improve your body: aesthetics, health, and functional fitness.
+Those areas have high overlap, but they require focusing your effort on different things.
 You can be toned and unhealthy.
 You can be a flabby olympian.
 You can be perfectly healthy and otherwise mediocre.

 Regardless of your goals, diet is the most important topic to focus effort on.
 Exercise is second.
 You will have to spend time learning and building habits in both topics - focusing on one and not the other will slow your progress.
-Diet and exercise are lifetime timesinks, so invest in learning them earlier to become efficient sooner.

 <table>
 <tr>